microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

    1. Click "New registration"
    1. Give it a name
    1. In "Redirect URI (optional)" section, add a new entry
-      1. Select "web" as type
+      1. Select "Public client (mobile & desktop)" as type
+         - Instead of client secret, we are using PKCE ([RFC 7636](https://tools.ietf.org/html/rfc7636)) to exchange for authorization token, thus, we need to set it to ["Public client" instead of "Web"](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-oauth-code#use-the-authorization-code-to-request-an-access-token)
       1. Enter `http://localhost:3000/api/aad/oauth/callback` as the redirect URI
          - This must match `AAD_OAUTH_REDIRECT_URI` in `/rest-api/.env` we saved earlier
    - Click "Register"